 How many students do you serve and where do they come from?

-We enroll about 40 students in our full day academic program.
+We enroll about 45 students in our full day academic program.
 Our students have been in this country for 3 years or less.
-This year they come from 15 countries including Afghanistan, Burma, Central African Republic, Nepal, Rwanda, Syria, and Somalia.
+In the 2017-18 school year, students come from 12 countries including Afghanistan, Bhutan, Burma, Central African Republic, Democratic Republic of the Congo, Eritrea, Iraq, Ivory Coast, Syria, and Somalia.
 We serve more than 75 students and alumnae in our mentoring program.

 Why do you serve girls and not boys, too?

 Globally, it is estimated that more than 130 million girls are not in school.
 Of the more than 120 million young people between the ages of 15 and 24 who cannot read or write, 61% are women.
 GVP students are representative of these statistics.
 Their lives and opportunities have been directly impacted by war, displacement, economic hardship and cultural norms that place a low priority on girls’ formal education.
 As an all-female learning community, GVP empowers refugee girls to learn, take risks, work collaboratively and creatively, ask questions, imagine new paths for their lives, and pursue the dreams that led them to this place.

 How do these girls come to your school?

 Most of our students are referred to us by other refugee serving agencies, including New American Pathways, IRC Atlanta, Catholic Charities, and World Relief.
 We also receive many applicants through word-of-mouth, recommended by friends and families.